thingyjp/thingymcconfig/README.md

 ## Requirements

 ### Software
-libmicrohttpd with TLS enabled udhcpd/udhcpc (part of busybox) wpasupplicant
+* libmicrohttpd with TLS enabled
+* ISC dhclient and dhcpd
+* wpasupplicant
+* libnl

 ### Hardware:
 wifi interface that supports NL80211 and supports a station VIF